What is pleural effusion?

 cause pleural effusions.
 Lung and breast cancer are the most common causes.

 - congestive heart failure

-- pulmonary embolism (blockage in the lung arteries caused by a blood
+- pulmonary embolism, which is caused by a blood

-- post-open-heart surgery
+- open heart surgery complications

 - severe kidney disease

 Types of pleural effusions